Leader Election in Multi-Hop Radio Networks: Implementation

 The last condition may seem convoluted; the reason for it is that, while we cannot guarantee messages are correctly received as in the single source case, we will at least need some means of telling that there were indeed multiple sources.
 This will be detailed later, but for now we require that, as well as all nodes receiving some non-empty message, at least one receives the logical \textbf{OR} of two source messages, possibly with some extra \textbf{1}s.
-This node will act in a similar way to the \emph{witnesses} in the \textsc{Selection} algorithm.

 We achieve these conditions with Algorithm~\ref{alg:BW}.
 The intuition behind the algorithm is that a source uses beeps and silence to transmit the $1$s and $0$s of its message respectively (prefixed by a $1$ so that it is obvious when transmission starts), and other nodes forward this pattern, one adjacency layer per time-step, by simply relaying a beep when they hear one.
 This process takes $O(D + \ell)$ time, where $\ell$, as introduced above, is the maximum length, in bits, of message that is to be broadcast.
 Since we are here making the restriction $\ell = O(\log n)$, our running time is $O(D + \log n)$.